Join our Assistant Curator, Dr Ángela Cano, on this two-day introduction to tropical botany.

 Travelling back in time, you will learn about the dynamic borders of the tropical region, with a focus on the fossil record.
 You will then study current patterns of geographic distribution of plant diversity, discovering that it is not homogeneous but dramatically different between continents.
 You will fly over the tropical belt to understand which regions have the highest species richness, known as “biodiversity hotspots”, and face the strongest threats. Ángela will then discuss the main factors that threaten this biodiversity and the local and ex situ efforts that are in place to counteract their effects.
 The second part of the course will focus on plant systematics – understanding how plants have evolved and how taxonomists have classified them.
 You will focus on different tropical plant groups, starting with non-flowering plants, such as mosses, ferns and conifers and then briefly cover the most representative tropical angiosperm families.
 This course is suitable those with an interest in botany wishing to gain an understanding of tropical botany.

-NOTE: A repeat of this course is also being offered later in the year in November.
+NOTE: This course is also being offered earlier in the year in February.

 Dr Ángela Cano is the Assistant Curator of Cambridge University Botanic Garden. Ángela studied plant systematics and gained a PhD researching the evolution of palms. Ángela has done intensive fieldwork in ten countries, exploring biodiversity hotspots as the Amazon, the Andes, the Caribbean, and the Richtersveld.
 Other than collecting plants in the wild to enrich the collections of the Cambridge University Botanic Garden, she oversees verifying the identity of the plants grown there.
 She also participates in the optimisation of curatorial processes involving living plants labelling and auditing, herbarium management, seed bank development, and databasing.
 She additionally teaches Tropical Botany and Plant Systematics.
 Her research topics include plant systematics, macroevolution, and biogeography, and she is a member of the Palms Phylogeny Working Group.